dwrobel/flatcam/README.md

 - some fixes in Paint Tool when done over the Gerber objects in case that the progressive plotting is selected
 - some fixes in Gerber isolation in case that the progressive plotting is selected; added a 'Buffer solid geometry' button shown only when progressive plotting for Gerber object is selected.
 It will buffer the entire geometry of the object and plot it, in a threaded way.
 - modified FlatCAMObj.py file to the new string format that will allow easier translations
+- modified camlib.py, FlatCAMAPp.py and ObjectCollection.py files to the new string format that will allow easier translations
+- updated the POT file and the German language

 8.09.2019